Question: Which of the following book formats has the highest year over year growth in the last three years?

 Reddit Audiobooks Thread → On Reddit forums you can post your book but be aware that Reddit can get nasty (I’ve seen it happen) so you must ensure your book is excellent before posting!
 That said, I’ve had good results with Reddit for my audiobooks as this is a well-traveled subreddit.

-Facebook Group for Audiobook Giveaways → Although Facebook group marketing kind of sucks for eBooks, this specific group currently has over 2,000 members and you can post your promo codes here.
+Facebook Group for Audiobook Giveaways → Although Facebook group marketing kind of sucks for eBooks, this specific group currently has over 6,700 members and you can distribute promo codes here.
 With this group, though, you can’t post more than three total giveaways for any given book.

-Facebook Group Everything Audiobook → This group is smaller but growing fast, and it’s another place you can post promotional codes for your audiobook.
+Facebook Group Everything Audiobook → This group is smaller but still has 3,000 members and its another place you can distribute promotional codes for your audiobook.

-Facebook Group for Audiobook Promos → One more place to post your free promotional codes on Facebook; it’s small at only 99 members.
+Facebook Group for Audiobook Promos → One more place to post your free promotional codes on Facebook with 2,500 members.

 Christian Audio → If you have a Christian-themed audiobook, you can simply post it as a suggested title for them to host on their site by including the book title, author’s name, and a quick reason why they should include your book.